ignition-devs/incendium/README.md

 * You are familiar with [Ignition 8 Scripting Functions](https://docs.inductiveautomation.com/display/DOC80/Scripting+Functions)
 * You have installed Ignition by Inductive Automation (optional)

-## Using incendium
+### Including incendium as a dependency

-To use incendium, do the following:
+To use incendium as a dependency for your scripting projects, do the following:

-1. Download the latest release
+1. Download **Source code (zip)** from the latest release
-1. Add it as a package under Scripting > Project Library
+1. Add it as a dependency on your scripting project

-## Dependencies

-If you would like to include incendium in your scripting project or extend it, please note that this project depends on Ignition's `jython` branch found [here](https://github.com/thecesrom/Ignition/tree/jython).
+NOTE: This project depends on Ignition's `jython` branch found [here](https://github.com/thecesrom/Ignition/tree/jython).

 ## Contributing to incendium